tbhb/typing-graph/README.md

 ## Why I built this

-After studying how projects like Pydantic, SQLAlchemy, and Typer derive behavior from type annotations, I became fascinated with the pattern and started experimenting with it in my own projects.
-After writing similar introspection code across several of them, I decided to extract the common plumbing into a reusable library.
+After studying how projects like Pydantic, SQLAlchemy, and Typer derive behavior from type annotations, I became fascinated with the pattern and started experimenting with it in my own projects, and after writing similar introspection code across several of them, I decided to extract the common plumbing into a reusable library.

 typing-graph provides a consistent graph representation that handles the edge cases of Python's typing system, so projects can focus on their domain logic instead of reinventing type introspection and metadata extraction.